geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 ##### **Geohot** [[00:10:05](https://www.youtube.com/watch?v=hIWzGyEX2do&t=605)]
 Well, so it doesn't use, that's not going to work.
 Yeah, it doesn't use triton or CUDA.
-It's tiny grad, it's totally separate.
+It's tinygrad, it's totally separate.
-Like if you're using triton or CUDA, you're using the CUDA backend, you're not using the tiny backend.
-Tiny grad is like a new device.
+Like if you're using triton or CUDA, you're using the CUDA backend, you're not using the tiny backend. tinygrad is like a new device.
 You do like.tiny, device = tiny, all that stuff.
 So if you want raw CUDA, you're going to have to do it using like tinygrad's abstractions,.torch's abstractions.
 But yeah, for now, that stuff's not going to be supported.